What is contempt?

 Contempt actions are not appropriate to address minor issues or isolated incidents of behavior.
 It is not appropriate to use a contempt to be vindictive, and such behavior could back fire.
 An appropriately experienced attorney can advise you on the appropriate times to file contempt.

-If you think your ex-spouse is in contempt, contact us today for a free thirty minute phone consultation at 317-632-4711 or complete our contact form and we will contact you within one business day.
+If you think your ex-spouse is in contempt, contact us today for a phone consultation at 317-632-4711 or complete our contact form and we will contact you within one business day.